 Izabela and I discussed in this episode Audio Banner Ads and our thoughts about them.
-Izabela actually got the idea from one of our audio specialist Sharon Iezzi who mentioned adding audio banner ads to our Music Radio Creative affiliate toolkit.
+Izabela actually got the idea from one of our audio specialist Sharon Iezzi who mentioned adding audio banner ads.

 Audio Banner Ad Ideas